gkcs/paropkar/README.md

 3) In case the user wants to submit with a UIDAI signature, an OTP request is made to UIDAI.
 On correct entering of OTP, UIDAI signs the complaint form document.

-4) The complaint is sent to TRAI for investigation.
+4) The complaint is sent to MC for investigation.

 5) The user can now view the complaint on his list of complaints.
 He/She can share, generate reports and monitor complaints.